Quasilocal Smarr relation for an asymptotically flat spacetime: The quasilocal formulation

-It is known that a gravity action diverges for a non-compact spacetime as $r$ goes to infinity, while a compact spacetime does not have such a divergence.
+It is known that a gravity action diverges for non-compact spacetime as $r$ goes to infinity, while compact spacetime does not have such divergence.
 For an asymptotically flat spacetime, this divergence is mainly due to considering a surface term which is known as the Gibbons-Hawking (GH) term.
 As a remedy, a non-dynamical term is introduced in the action as to remove the divergence.
-Here the non-dynamical term should not alter the equation of motion but make the total gravity action finite
+Here the non-dynamical term should not alter the equation of motion but render the total gravity action finite

 To generate this non-dynamical term, the reference background approach was suggested in \cite{Hawking:1995fd}.
-However, if the dimension of a spacetime is higher than three, the existence or uniqueness of such embeddings of a hypersurface $(\partial \mathcal{M}, h)$ into a proper reference frame $(\mathcal{M}_{\textrm{Ref}},g_{\textrm{Ref}})$ is not clear.
-On the other hand, as increasing the interest of AdS/CFT, the algorithm to generate counterterms as a non-dynamical term have been well constructed for AdS spacetime \cite{Balasubramanian:1999re,deBoer:1999tgo,Bianchi:2001kw,Papadimitriou:2016yit}.
+However, if the dimension of spacetime is higher than three, the existence or uniqueness of such embeddings of a hypersurface $(\partial \mathcal{M}, h)$ into a proper reference frame $(\mathcal{M}_{\textrm{Ref}},g_{\textrm{Ref}})$ is not clear.
+On the other hand, as the interest in AdS/CFT theory has increased, the algorithm to generate counterterms as a non-dynamical term have been well constructed for AdS spacetime \cite{Balasubramanian:1999re,deBoer:1999tgo,Bianchi:2001kw,Papadimitriou:2016yit}.
 The same algorithm for generating counterterms, unfortunately, is not applicable to an asymptotically flat spacetime.
-However, the Mann-Marolf(MM) counterterm method provides one way to generate a counterterms for an asymptotically flat spacetime.
-The procedure for generating MM-counterterms is described as follows.
+However, the Mann-Marolf(MM) counterterm method provides one way to generate counterterms for an asymptotically flat spacetime and is described as follows.